-- (d) Where the goods are assembled or installed at site, the place of supply will be the location of such installation or assembly. - ✓ It is important to note that assembly or installation as referred to in this clause is not a 'works contract', which has been classified by law as a supply of services (in Paragraph 6(a) of Schedule II to the CGST Act, 2017) - please note that the concept of works contract would arise only in respect of services, for which the place of supply is determined under section 12 and section 13 of the IGST Act, 2017. - ✓ The supply addressed in this provision refers to only a supply of goods, being a composite supply of goods along with some services, or a mixed supply treated as a supply of goods in terms of sections 2(30), 2(74) and 8 of the CGST Act.
-In other words, supply from the place of their origin to the site 'for' assembly or installation is subsumed within this provision and merged with the supply to the recipient by virtue of such assembly or installation. - ✓ This provision appoints the place of supply based on the final act of assembly or installation.
+- (d) Where the goods are assembled or installed at site: The place of supply will be the location of such installation or assembly. - ✓ It is important to note that assembly or installation as referred to in this clause is not a 'works contract', which has been classified by law as a supply of services (in Paragraph 6(a) of Schedule II to the CGST Act, 2017) -note that the concept of works contract would arise only in respect of services, for which the place of supply is determined under section 12 and section 13 of the IGST Act, 2017. - ✓ The supply addressed in this provision refers to only a supply of goods, being a composite supply of goods along with some services, or a mixed supply treated as a supply of goods in terms of sections 2(30), 2(74) and 8 of the CGST Act.
+In other

+- words, supply from the place of their origin to the site 'for' assembly or installation is subsumed within this provision and merged with the supply to the recipient by virtue of such assembly or installation. - ✓ This provision appoints the place of supply based on the final act of assembly or installation.
 There is no requirement to vivisect the entire composite supply of goods (not being works contracts) that is a supply-cum-installation into a supply-plus-installation.
 If such vivisection were to be done, then in every instance of supply-cum-installation, the supplier will become a 'casual taxable person' in the State where the assembly or installation is required.
 In other words, when the goods are located in a State (under the control of the supplier which is not registered in that State) and then makes an outward supply directly from where the goods are located, that location becomes the 'place of business' (being the place of storage of goods) of the supplier, making him a casual taxable person in that State.
+Since, such vivisection is not required to be done, the condition of casual taxable person would not get attracted.
+It would remain a composite supply of goods from the location of the supplier.